 To help family caregivers decrease the chance of injury, we offer the following tips:

 - Let assistive products do the lifting.
 For older adults with mobility issues, transfers, such as from a bed to a chair, represent one of the most frequent factors behind injury to those taking care of them.
 Not only that, but the likelihood of a senior loved one falling and acquiring a physical injury are heightened.
 Caregivers should investigate equipment such as a Hoyer lift that can help with safe transfers (but recognize that proper training to use this equipment will be necessary).

 - Practice safe movement practices.
 We’ve all heard the adage, “Lift with your legs, not with your back,” but before lifting a finger, caregivers should take a brief assessment of their own physical status.
 If pain is felt in any of the joints or back, it’s a signal that the body appears to have been pushed past its capability – and a different strategy for helping your senior loved one must be explored.

 - Seek help.
 The simplest way to avoid injury in caregiving is by recognizing your limitations, and calling in professionals when warranted.
 The home health care team at Harmony Home Health & Hospice is fully experienced and proficient in delivering a complete range of senior assistance services, allowing family caregivers and senior loved ones alike to stay safe and well.

-Contact our expert providers of the best home health and hospice Provo and the surrounding area have to offer at 1-877-I-NEED-CARE to inquire about an in-home consultation.
+Contact our expert providers of the best home health care Salt Lake City, Utah and the surrounding area have to offer at 1-877-I-NEED-CARE to inquire about an in-home consultation.
 We can perform a safety assessment of the home, share information to aid in your caregiving journey, and offer the fully customized, expert home health care services that enable families the opportunity to simply enjoy quality time with the older adults they love.